tokensmith/tokensmith/README.md

 java -jar http/build/libs/http-0.0.1-SNAPSHOT.war
 ```

-Or, from an IDE the main method is located at..
+Or, from an IDE the main method is in [TokenSmithServer](http/src/main/java/net/tokensmith/authorization/http/server/TokenSmithServer.java)
-`net.tokensmith.authorization.http.server.GizmoServer`

-### else where
-XXX - recommendations for configuration
+## Seeding the database

+The database is initially seeded with a [database migration](https://github.com/tokensmith/tokensmith/tree/development/core/src/main/resources/db/migration).
+To interact with the server its required to add clients and resource owners.
+XXX add seed.sql

+## Interaction

 ## Request features and report bugs
  - Include links to the RFCs that relate to the feature or bug.